vdemichev/DiaNN/README.md

 * If you see zero or too few identifications from a particular run with a predicted library that you have generated from a sequence database, see what results you can get with an empirical spectral library instead.
 Can use any suitable public library or a DIA-based library generated by DIA-NN from any other runs (could be from a different platform, e.g. some public data).
 If still not working, try to see if it's a mass calibration problem, by searching with a wide mass window first using --mass-acc-cal 100.
 Further, make sure that the predicted/empirical library used reflects the background proteome of your samples, not just specific proteins of interest.

 * If DIA-NN has exited unexpectedly, could it be that it ran out of memory?
-Memory usage is expected to be high when (i) the search space is large, e.g. for phospho or metaproteomics searches, or when allowing lots of variable modifications - see the number of library precursors reported by DIA-NN: RAM usage to store the spectral library in memory is approximately 1Gb per 1 million of precursors.
-Try following the steps for reducing RAM usage outlined in [Frequently asked questions (FAQ)](#frequently-asked-questions).
+Memory usage is expected to be high when (i) the search space is large, e.g. for phospho or metaproteomics searches, or when allowing lots of variable modifications - see the number of library precursors reported by DIA-NN: RAM usage to store the spectral library in memory is approximately 0.5 Gb per 1 million of precursors.
+Try following the steps for reducing RAM usage outlined in [Speed optimisation](#speed-optimisation).

 ### Key publications
 Please cite: